 Argentina is full of striking contrasts, highlighted by its vibrant cities, connection to culture, nonstop nightlife, and changing landscapes.
 From the Andes Mountain range on the west and the open plains of the Pampas, to the fertile marine kingdom on the Atlantic coast and the legendary must-visit Patagonia, every travel wishlist is fulfilled.
 Your journey across Argentina will have you passing through numerous forests, vast valleys and deserts, mountainous areas, lush jungles, and expansive glacial fields, not to mention the fact that the country serves as the gateway to Antarctica, offering even further diversity in your explorations.

-Although the most populated areas are generally temperate, Argentina has exceptional climate diversity, ranging from tropical in the north to sub polar in the far continental south.
+Although the most populated areas are generally temperate throughout the whole year, Argentina has exceptional climate diversity; ranging from tropical in the north to sub-polar in the far continental south.

-Due to the size of the country, the seasons in the Southern Hemisphere are the opposite to those in the Northern.
-Argentina experiences two high seasons, the summer months of December, January and February and the July and August winter ski holidays.
-The amount of people and the prices usually go up during these times.
+Due to the size of the country, the seasons in the southern hemisphere are the opposite to those on the northern side.
+Argentina is a year-round destination with two high seasons: the summer months from December-February and then from July-August for the traveller seeking ski and winter activities.

 For up-to-the-minute weather in Argentina, consult the World Weather website..